 - Janella Mildrexler, Assistant Director of Adult Learners and Veterans' Services, Colorado State University

 "As a graduate assistant in Enrollment Management & Student Access, I was fortunate to learn from real situations as well as apply what I was learning in the classroom.
 My assistantships were wonderful opportunities to explore who I was as an emerging professional, to learn more about my strengths, and to recognize areas where I needed improvement."

-- Chris Cobb, Associate Director of Employer Relations, Career Services Office, University of Northern Colorado
+- Chris Cobb, Associate Director of Employer Relations, Center for Career Readiness Office, University of Northern Colorado

 "The second I stepped onto the UNC campus I felt I had an instant community.
 The faculty, staff, and students took the time to make me feel at home.
 Through my graduate assistantship, I have been able to build meaningful relationships with colleagues from all over campus.
 I know I have received an excellent education which will help ensure a successful future."

 - Courtney Matsumoto, HESAL M.A. candidate, Interim Assistant Director Asian/Pacific American Student Services (A/PASS)

 UNC’s HESAL program celebrated its 50th Anniversary in 2015, welcoming back graduates and former faculty members of the program.
 Originally named College Student Personnel Work (CSPW), and later College Student Personnel Administration (CSPA), the program became HESAL in 2001.